 On Page SEO Checker

-Semrush’s On Page SEO Checker checks whether Google is rewriting your meta descriptions.
+On Page SEO Checker analyzes your pages to see if Google is rewriting your meta descriptions.

 When setup is complete, scroll down to the “TOP pages to optimize” table.
 Choose a page to explore and click the “# ideas” button to the right.

 Then scroll to the “Content” section.

 If your HTML meta description doesn’t match what Google shows in search results (for one or more target keywords), the tool will advise you to “Provide a more relevant meta description.”

 Click “Show more” to see the affected keyword and the “SERP Meta Description” displayed on Google.
 This can help you understand how to write it better.